Governments, the World Health Organization (WHO), and other international groups are fighting an outbreak of the deadly Ebola virus in West Africa.

 Liberian President Ellen Johnson-Sirleaf used her emergency powers Oct.
 9 to suspend senatorial elections due to be held Oct.
 14. The decision was taken to prevent traveling in the country worst hit by the Ebola crisis.
 Johnson-Sirleaf had been given the powers under a state of emergency declared in August.

 Ebola, which has no vaccine, kills between 25% and 90% of people who contract it, depending on the strain.
 It is transmitted via unprotected contact with the bodily fluids of symptomatic people or corpses.
 Symptoms include diarrhea, vomiting and bleeding.
 Eight outbreaks have occurred since the virus was discovered in 1976.

-Researchers say that current evidence indicates that "patient zero" was a two-year-old whose mother, sister and grandma also died of symptoms consistent with an Ebola infection, according to a study published in the New England Journal of Medicine.
+Researchers say that current evidence indicates that "patient zero" in West Africa was a two-year-old whose mother, sister and grandma also died of symptoms consistent with an Ebola infection, according to a study published in the New England Journal of Medicine.
 It's currently unclear how the boy may have been infected.

 At least 3,700 children have lost one or both parents due to Ebola and are now being shunned by their communities, UNICEF said Sept.
 30. "Orphans are usually taken in by a member of the extended family, but in some communities, the fear surrounding Ebola is becoming stronger than family ties," the group said.

 The World Bank on Oct.
 8 released an estimate that efforts to contain the Ebola outbreak, and associated expenses, could cost African countries upwards of $30 billion by the end of 2015.